 Before the divorce judgment or the allocation of parenting time and parenting responsibilities is finally entered, everything is a temporary order and is, therefor, modifiable.

-If a final order has been entered, you’ll have to appeal.
-In divorce and parentage cases there is no real “end” so long as there are kids.
+If a final order has been entered you can file a motion to reconsider within 30 days.
+After 30 days, you will have to appeal.
+In divorce and parentage cases there is often no real “end” so long as the parties share minor children.
 You can keep going back to court until the children turn 18.
 You can even go back to court regarding college expenses until they’re 25.

 Cases with maintenance and alimony orders are also ongoing and thus modifiable until maintenance or alimony is determined ended.